 People tend to think marijuana is safer than other drugs, but this is not at all the case.
-Abuse may cause cannabis psychosis-hallucinations, auditory hallucinations, and delusions-as well as lack of motivation, decreased intelligence, and reproductive abnormalities.
+Abuse may cause cannabis psychosis, which is accompanied by auditory hallucinations, delusions, and a decrease in motivation.

 ■ The Terror of Drug Abuse (Dependence and Withdrawal Symptoms, Resistance, Flashbacks)